bearecinos/cryo_calving_2018/README.md

 correcting the depth width of the terminus

 * **IMPORTANT:**
-* To run the scripts make sure you have this folder on your home directory.
+* To run the scripts make sure you have this repository on your home directory.
-* To run the scripts you **must follow the order of the files.**
+* To run the scripts you **must follow the order of the folders.**
-* All scripts require a modify version of **RGI v.6.0**, where four *Marine-terminating glaciers* have been merged with their respective branches.
+* All scripts require a modified version of **RGI v.6.0**, where four *Marine-terminating glaciers* have been merged with their respective branches.
 **This file is already located in the input_data folder of the repository.**